RLangf/foundryvtt/README.md

 A service principal for Terraform with the Contributor role on your subscription
 # Usage
 Clone this repository
-Create a terraform.tfvars file and add the following variables:
+Comment out `backend` in 'providers.tf' on initial run through to allow bootstrap Create a terraform.tfvars file and add the following variables:
 subscription_id: your Azure subscription ID
 client_id: the client ID of your service principal